uhlerlab/image2reg/test_demo.md

 ## Step-by-step guide

+> [!WARNING]
+> Before you proceed make sure that you have followed the instructions and in particular run the steps 1 and 2 of the [Step-by-Step guide in the README file](https://github.com/uhlerlab/image2reg/blob/master/README.md#step-by-step-guide).

 ### 1. Activating the bash shell
 Please open a new terminal and activate the bash shell via
 ```